-92 This is similarly the case for Syrian refugees - see Evelyn King Mumaw, Woman Alone - the fight for survival by Syria's refugee women, UNHCR 2014 mother is too occupied with domestic work to do so.
+&lt;sup>92 This is similarly the case for Syrian refugees - see Evelyn King Mumaw, Woman Alone - the fight for survival by Syria's refugee women, UNHCR 2014 mother is too occupied with domestic work to do so.
 In addition, across all contexts, older women were recognised as playing an important role in supporting parents in matters of health and nutrition, including maternal and child health - based on the older women's extensive experience in these matters, and especially when public health services are lacking.
 However, adult and older women consulted in Kakuma also said that older women's expertise in this regard was being displaced by NGO staff, and that this left many older women excluded and denied a role in the community.

-93 This has also been recognised in other contexts such as South Sudan (Barbelet. p.v) and among Syrian Refugees (Mumaw/UNHCR, 2014)
+This has also been recognised in other contexts such as South Sudan (Barbelet. p.v) and among Syrian Refugees (Mumaw/UNHCR, 2014)

-94 Similarly, in Pakistan women who cannot be accompanied by a male head of household could only access services in the company of older female family members - on whom purdah [social rules] restrictions are not so strict.
+Similarly, in Pakistan women who cannot be accompanied by a male head of household could only access services in the company of older female family members - on whom purdah [social rules] restrictions are not so strict.
 IDMC, Briefing Paper on Flood-Displaced Women in Sindh Province, Pakistan, 2011, p.
 9

-If NGOs are taking the role of older women: the older women are told not to give their advice, and then they feel like they are being denied a role in the community."
+Older women are told not to give their advice, and then they feel like they are being denied a role in the community."